meisben/easyEEZYbotARM/README.md

 # easyEEZYbotARM
- A python and arduino controller (3 dimensions inverse and forward kinematics) for the EEZYbotARM (MK1,MK2,MK3) movement
+A python and arduino controller for the EEZYbotARM Mk1 & Mk2 (Includes 3-D kinematics)

 ## Contents